Zitaly/ai110-module1show-gameglitchinvestigator-starter/README.md

 - [ ] Detail which bugs you found.
 - [ ] Explain what fixes you applied.

+The purpose of the game is to guess a secret number.
+However, this game had several bugs.
+When I played it, the hint system was inaccurate, new games couldn't be started, and the difficulty couldn't change.
+The hints were reversed, new games were properly reset, and the difficulty logic was refactored.
 ## 📸 Demo Walkthrough

 Describe your fixed game in numbered steps so a reader can follow along without watching a video: